TonyDeAlmeida/Start-here-java/Data management/Publish-Consume data in PubSub mode/readme.md

 **Mqtt "pubsub sample"**

 #Objectives
-These sample will demonstrate how to communicate from your device in Java in "pubsub mode" (Bridge mode, pubishing to pubsub or consuming from).
+These sample will demonstrate how to communicate from your device in Java in "pubsub mode" (Bridge mode, publishing to pubsub or consuming from).

 #Samples
 You will find in this project 2 main classes illustrating :

-- Publish data  in Live obect : **PubSubPublisher**
+- Publish data in Live Object : **PubSubPublisher**
 - Consume date from Live Objects : **PubSubConsumer**

 #Building the samples